 RNs may implement a condition-specific protocol.
-The authorized prescriber delegates to the RN to determine if a particular patient fits the identified criteria established for the group and whether the predetermined prescription originated by the authorized prescriber should be implemented.
+The authorized prescriber delegates to the RN to determine if a particular patient fits the identified criteria established for the patient group and whether the predetermined prescription originated by the authorized prescriber should be implemented.

 LPNs may only implement a condition-specific protocol that results in the administration of a vaccine.
 The protocol must be developed by an authorized prescriber and must include the characteristics of the patient who may receive the vaccine and contraindications for implementation, including patients or populations of patients for whom the vaccine must not be administered and the conditions under which the vaccine must not be administered.